 New Activity in Smartick Coding: The Laboratory

-Robby is very excited because he has just launched the laboratory!
+Robby is very excited because he has just accessed the laboratory!

-It is a new activity during Coding sessions, the Smartick tool for children to learn programming through playing.
+It is a new activity in Smartick Coding, the tool for children to learn programming through play.

 Robby’s laboratory is a new environment to teach concepts like the use of variables, input and output, and types of data in programming.